-Vaccine convenience, which also affects decision to vaccinate, bothers on the quality of the service, real or perceived and the degree to which vaccination services are delivered at a time and location and in a way that is considered appealing, affordable, convenient, and comfortable.
-[9, 10, 11] Vaccine decision making by a populace is a complex process with many factors directly or indirectly affecting such decisions with some more important in certain contexts, experience, and circumstances.
-[10, 12-14] There have been proven records to show that there exists a gap between intention and actual behaviour to get vaccinated.
-In Germany, for example, a study showed that willingness to take influenza vaccine was about 45%, whereas the actual intake was about 9.4%.
-[15] Vaccine acceptance among general population can be associated with perceived risk of the COVID-19 vaccine, side effects, religious beliefs, and level of education among other factors.
+Vaccine convenience, which also affects decision to vaccinate, bothers on the quality of the service, real or perceived and the degree to which vaccination services are delivered at a time and location and in a way that is considered appealing, affordable, convenient and comfortable [9, 10, 11].
+Vaccine decision making by a populace is a complex process with many factors directly or indirectly affecting such decisions with some more important in certain contexts, experience and circumstances [10, 12, 13].
+There has been proven records to show that there exists a gap between intention and actual behaviour to get vaccinated.
+In Germany for example, a study showed that willingness to take Influenza vaccine was about 45% whilst the actual intake was about 9.4% [14,

+15].
+Vaccine acceptance among general population can be associated with perceived risk of the COVID-19 vaccine, side effects, religious beliefs and level of education among other factors.

 For a vaccination program to be effective, it depends on wide vaccine uptake even for high efficacy vaccines.
-Therefore, it is important to understand the various factors that affect a person's willingness to get vaccinated or otherwise to establish effective public health strategies.
-[16, 17] Previous studies on vaccine acceptance (see [18], [19]) were conducted in the prepandemic stage when no COVID-19 vaccines were available and mainly focused on frontline healthcare professionals.
-Those literature may not provide a good indication of vaccine uptake because of changing public perceptions of the pandemic and the available vaccines as the situation evolves.
-[20] Few studies have been conducted in Ghana to ascertain the extent to which the general populace will accept a COVID-19 vaccine.
-It will be useful to understand the Ghanaian view on the current COVID-19 vaccination for the management and response of the outbreak.
+Therefore, it is important to understand the various factors that affect a person's willingness to get vaccinated or otherwise to establish effective public health strategies [16, 17].
+Previous studies on vaccine acceptance [see 18, 19] were conducted in the pre-pandemic stage when no COVID-19 vaccines were available and mainly focused on frontline healthcare professionals.
+Those literature may not provide a good indication of vaccine uptake because of changing public perceptions of the pandemic and the available vaccines as the situation evolves [20].
+No studies have been conducted in Ghana to ascertain the extent to which the general populace will accept a COVID-19 vaccine.
+It will be useful to understand the Ghanaian view on the current COVID-19 vaccination for the management and response of the outbreak..
 This study investigates the effects of vaccine health and safety perceptions on COVID-19 vaccine uptake in the Ghanaian context.
 Findings from the study will help in the implementation of health education and promotion programs that create awareness on the benefits of vaccine uptake while addressing the health and safety concerns on the potential side effects through evidence-based community messaging from credible sources.